The Less than Stunning First Impression

 Reluctantly, I turned my weapon over to the foreman and gestured that I would follow where he led.
 The press gang were surprisingly gentle on us after that.
 Perhaps they felt a little sorry for us, knowing which ship we were bound for.

-“Stick close to me,” I said, I said to Larry.
+“Stick close to me,” I said to Larry.
 “And do what I do.”

 “Dude,” said Larry.
-“Are they taking us to a rape cage to harpoon us?”
+“Are they taking us to their sex dungeon to harpoon us?”

 “12 miles,” said Larry.
 “What kind of speed limit is that?”